 Risks involved in judgment and decision making.
 CFI staff or others must make various judgments and decisions as they conduct activities in changing environments that are, by their nature, imprecise and subject to error.
 Consequently, there are risks involved in judgment and decision making, including the risk that a CFI leader , the volunteer, a co-volunteer or other person may misjudge the volunteer’s (or others) capabilities, health or physical condition, or misjudge some aspect of instruction, work site safety, medical treatment, weather, terrain, water conditions or water level, or route location.

 Personal health and participation risks.
 The risk that volunteer’s mental, physical or emotional condition (including use or abuse of prescription or non-prescription drugs), whether disclosed or undisclosed, known or unknown, combined with participation in these activities could result in injury, damage, death or other loss.
 CFI cannot anticipate or eliminate risks or complications posed by volunteer’s mental, physical (including fitness level) or emotional condition.
-Note: I, in consultation with my/my child’s medical care provider, should consider carefully whether CFI activities are appropriate for me/my child before the start of the project.
+Note: I, in consultation with my/my child’s medical care provider, should consider carefully whether CFI activities are appropriate for me/my child before the start of the projects.

 Equipment risks.
 The risk that equipment used in an activity may be misused, or may break, fail or malfunction.
 This includes volunteer’s personal equipment, CFI equipment or any other equipment.
 Volunteer (and the parent of a minor) assume full responsibility for choosing appropriate personal gear and for its fit and condition.
 CFI or project partner/s may require safety gear for certain activities and volunteers are responsible for keeping their safety gear on during these activities.
 Safety gear may prevent or lessen injuries in some instances; however, use of safety gear is not a guarantee of safety, and injury can occur even with the use of this gear.